Vavinan/tp/docs/DeveloperGuide.md

 ### Description

 The list feature allows users to view their existing transactions.
-This feature includes viewing all the transactions, past week's transactions, past month's transactions and transactions from a specified date range.
+This feature includes viewing all the transactions, past week's transactions, past month's transactions, transactions from a specified date range, transactions from a specified account and transactions of a particular category.

 #### Design and Implementation